 There is a vast array of cat beds on the market from relatively plain to fancy.
 A kitten will do just fine with a cardboard box and a soft blanket or a specially made cat bed, you are only limited by your budget, taste, and imagination.
 Be warned, while a cat bed is nice; they may prefer your lap or even the dog’s bed!

 I prefer to use the products sold and recommended by my veterinarian or a reputable veterinary supplier.
 There are some excellent products on the market these days which are applied to the back of the neck once a month.
 I have had great success recently with Comfortis tablets in treating not only fleas but flea allergy dermatitis.
-While I am not a fan of tablets, this was the only product which worked on my cat.
+While I am not a fan of tablets, this was the only product that worked on my cat.
 Always follow the manufacturers instructions when using flea and worming products and don’t forget to treat your cat for heartworm too.

 Customise your first aid kit to suit your cat.
 When administering medications or antiseptics to cats, always make sure they are safe to use.
 Many products are toxic to cats, that includes over the counter painkillers and phenolic antiseptic products which turn white when water is added, such as Dettol.
 Iodine (Betadine) and Chlorhexidine are safe antiseptics for cats.
 Also, include a tick remover in your first aid kit and the phone numbers of your veterinarian and an emergency clinic (if your veterinarian doesn’t offer a 24/7 service).